jazzband/Watson/docs/contributing/pr-guidelines.md

 > *nota bene*
 >
 > Open a pull-request even if your contribution is not ready yet!
 It can
 > be discussed and improved collaboratively!
-You may prefix the title of
+You can create a draft PR to
-> your pull-request with "WIP: " to make it clear that it is not yet ready
+> indicate that it is not finished yet.
-> for merging.

 Before we merge a pull request, we check that it meets these guidelines: